 Planning your Valentine’s Day dinner and on to the task of pairing a wine with it?
 Choosing the right vino can be almost as stressful as attempting to perfectly cook the meal itself.
 Here are a few of our top wine pairings with classic dishes, common on the romantic holiday!
-Stop by this week to pick them up in time for Valentine's Day!

 - Rare to Medium rare, fatty steaks pair with Cabernet Sauvignon or Zinfandel

 - Cheese, cream or butter sauce on pasta pair with a nice oaked Chardonnay

 - Tomato-based (and meat) sauces on pasta pair with Chianti or a full bodied read blend